runeh/mockumental/README.md

 script changing the handler.
 In this case adding `name.hid-myhid.json` would assign `myhid` as the handler ID.
 Thus it would be safe to later use the HTTP API to activate the `myhid` handler.

+## Caveats and notes

+- The HTTP status code is allowed to be any three digit number, regardless if it's a defined status code or not.